Cyber attacks on healthcare organizations

 Data Leaks Caused by Employees

-This is shown by the current worldwide study 'Diagnosis Technology standstill?
-The State of Mobile Technologies in Healthcare' by SOTI.
-More than half (57 percent; 52 percent globally) of study participants said they had been the victim of an external attack since 2021.
-59 percent of respondents (55 percent globally) experienced employee-caused data leaks.
-Concern about the security of patient data is correspondingly high at 83 percent (87 percent worldwide) - in the previous year this figure was 90 percent.
+This is shown by the current global study 'Diagnosis technology standstill?
+The state of mobile technologies in healthcare' by SOTI.
+More than half (57 percent; 52 percent worldwide) of the study participants stated that they had been the victim of an external attack since 2021.
+59 percent of respondents (55 percent worldwide) experienced data leaks caused by employees.
+Concerns about the security of patient data are correspondingly high at 83 percent (87 percent worldwide) - last year this figure was 90 percent.
 There are fears of disclosure, loss, unauthorized access and theft of data or a lack of measures to protect it.

 AI and VR have high priority